Table of Contents

 Wildcard domains allow you to map any and all subdomains to your app with a single record.
 A common use of a wildcard domain is with applications that use a personalized subdomain for each user or account.

-Add the wildcard domain to your app as you do any other domain, but use the
+Add the wildcard domain to your app as you would with any other domain, but use the

 * wildcard subdomain notation: